 Successful course completion is defined as receiving a grade of C (75.0) or above in all required courses.
-Final course grades are not rounded up.
-For example, a percentage grade of 74.9 will not be rounded up to "pass" the course.
+All grades within a course are carried out to 2 decimal places.
+However, the rounding up of a final grade is based upon a 0.50 or above.
 All students who attain a CGPA of 3.5 or greater will graduate with honors.

 An Associate in Science degree in Nursing will be awarded upon:

 - successful completion of all required courses; and